vdegenne/html-vision/README.md

 ### scrollIfNeeded

-Scroll to an element to center of the screen if not in the view yet.
+Scroll an element in the center of the screen if not in the view yet.

 ## Installation